ybo-source/synapse-net-challenge/doc/start_page.md

 ## Segmentation Models

-We currently offer 7 different models for segmenting synaptic structures:
+We currently offer seven different models for segmenting synaptic structures:
 - `vesicles_3d` to segment vesicles in (room-temperature) electron tomograms.
 - `vesicles_2d` to segment vesicles in two-dimensional electron micrographs.
 - `vesicles_cryo` to segment vesicles in cryogenic electron tomograms.